wookey-project/wookeypedia/sphinx/source/tataouine/newapp.rst

      * The user is responsible of the memory ressource management of new applications (stack usage and so on).
-       Some configuration errors here (for instance a stack too small for the app memory needs) will not be caught at compile time, and will lead to crashes (due to memory errors caught by the MPU) that can be hard to debug.
+       Some configuration errors here (for instance a stack too small for the app memory needs) will not be caught at compile time, and will lead to crashes (due to memory errors caught by the MPU) that can be hard to debug
      * Mistakes and inconsistencies when setting the applications permissions could lead to runtime hazardous errors!
      * The user must check the consistency of device drivers usage when adding new applications.
 For instance, if two applications both try to use USART4 concurrently, one of it will have its request refused by the kernel.
-As a general rule of thumb, sharing the same piece of hardware in two or more applications (i.e. registers handling the same peripheral) is not permitted and must be resolved by using a userspace proxy.
+As a general rule of thumb, sharing the same piece of hardware in two or more applications (i.e. registers handling the same peripheral) is not permitted and must be resolved by using a userspace proxy